camoverride/camoverride.github.io/_posts/2016-10-18-hitchhiking-kurdistan.md

 comments: true
 ---

 I hitchhiked from Sulaymaniyah in Iraqi Kurdistan to Silopi in Turkish Kurdistan.
-Along the way I had the chance to learn some of the Kurdish language, experience the regional cultures, and meet interesting people.
-Some of my photographs are below.
+Below are some pictures that I took along the way.

 #### Bazaar

 This is the main market in Sulaymaniyah, cultural capital of Iraqi Kurdistan.
-Sulaymaniyah has suburbs that sprawl into the brown naked hills that ring the city on every side.
+Sulaymaniyah's suburbs sprawl into the brown naked hills that ring the city.
 Because of its location in a valley, the city is shrouded in thick smog before the afternoon winds arrive to blow it away.
-After the smog dissipates, it's pleasant to stroll through the market and buy lunch.
+After the smog dissipates, the market becomes populated.

 ![]({{ site.url }}/img/market.png)